julius-andreasson/MinesweeperAtHome/README.md

 Roadmap:
 * The selection of tiles using the mouse is slightly off - fix this.
+* Rethink class structure.
+    * There are many oddities due to the current division of responsibility between classes.
+    * Introduce interfaces between classes.
+(Dependency Inversion Principle)
+* Clean up the code.
 * Movement using arrow keys.
     * Shift-key to sprint: jumps `x` tiles per arrow key press.
-* Rethink class structure.
-There are many oddities due to the current division of responsibility between classes.
-* Clean up the code.
 * Make the UI nice.
 * Map generation that never creates situations where the player has to rely on chance.